 Elevation - Keep the injured wrist elevated as much as possible for the first few days after the injury to minimize swelling.
 This will also help decrease pain.

-Ice - Can be used 3-4x/day to help manage pain and swelling.
-Use a cold pack or bag of crushed ice for 15-20 minutes at a time.
+Ice - Can be used 3 to 4 times per day to help manage pain and swelling.
+Use a cold pack or bag of crushed ice for 15 to 20 minutes at a time.
 The splint can be removed for icing.
 Be sure to place a damp cloth between the ice pack and skin to prevent a cold injury.